DmitriyALoza/DmitriyALoza/README.md

-- 👋 Hi, my name is Dmitriy Loza, I am from Russia and am currently working in Cancer Research as a Data Scientist
+- 👋 Hi, my name is Dmitriy Loza, I am from Russia and am currently working in Cancer Research as a Data Scientist/Machine Learning Engineer
-- 👀 I’m interested in developing machine learning and deep learning models for Biongineering applications
+- 👀 I’m interested in developing Machine Learning and Deep Learning models for Biongineering applications
-- 💻 Currently learning about Computer Vision and tracking algorithms
+- 💻 Currently learning about Computer Vision and Tracking Algorithms
 - 🌱 MBE Bioengineering (Rice University), B.S.
 Biochemistry (w/ minor Biomedical Engineering and Russian) (University of Tulsa)

 <!---